Click to download our

 THIS SHOW FEATURED IN RTE’S ‘THE MORNING EDITION”.

 CLICK HERE TO WATCH

 “The play and workshop dealt with the issue of bullying in a very open and appropriate way.
 I thought the cast were great and brought a real energy to the stage.
-They dealt with student questions very well.” -Paul McCormack, Kildare Secondary Teacher.
+They dealt with student questions very well.” -Paul McCormack, Kildare High School Teacher

 Ticket price is €10 per student and requires a minimum number.